 It’s a common misconception that to be good at networking you have to be good at meeting new people; there’s a lot more to networking than just being comfortable around large crowds.
 Networking also requires excellent listening skills, and this is why so many introverts are good at it.

-But, networking for introverts is a bit more complicated than it is for extroverts as quiet people tend to avoid crowded functions, which by definition is what networking events are.
+But, networking for introverts is a bit more complicated than it is for extroverts as quiet and shy people tend to avoid crowded functions, which by definition is what networking events are.
 However, because networking is so beneficial to your career, we have compiled a list of tips to help introverts survive networking events and build lasting relationships.